Container Environment

 Adjusting the Grace Period

-The default 30-second grace period works for most apps.
-If your app needs more time (heavy background processing, long-running requests), adjust it in your app's Settings page in the Galaxy dashboard.
+The default 5-second grace period works for most apps.
+If your app needs more time (heavy background processing, long-running requests), adjust it in your app's Settings > General tab in the Galaxy dashboard.
+You can set it anywhere from 5 to 600 seconds.

 Galaxy tells your app the grace period via the METEOR_SIGTERM_GRACE_PERIOD_SECONDS environment variable.